 Help for Coping with Emotional Trauma Following a Mass Shooting

 Another heartbreaking incident, another thunderclap of random violence and senseless death.
 With the news of yet another mass shooting, many of us have been reeling.
 And even after the shock of the moment has crystallized into mourning and grief, we may still find ourselves struggling with feelings of fear, despair, even perhaps anger.
-"Everyone has their own personal reaction, ranging from feeling numb and in a daze to being hypersensitive and flooded with emotions," says Murray Zucker, M.D., a psychiatrist and Twill's chief medical officer.
+"Everyone has their own personal reaction, ranging from feeling numb and in a daze to being hypersensitive and flooded with emotions," says Murray Zucker, M.D., a psychiatrist.
 "And all of that is normal."

 It's more important than ever to find strategies to help us not only find ways to cope with these powerful emotions, but also to address the trauma these events may have caused.